inkstak/activejob-status/README.md

 # ActiveJob::Status

-Simple monitoring status for ActiveJob, independent of your queuing backend and cache storage.
+Simple monitoring status for ActiveJob, independent of your queuing backend or cache storage.

 ```
 gem 'activejob-status', github: 'inkstak/activejob-status'